marksherriff/uvacs-advising/bacs/declaring.md

 1. On the line "Intended Major/Minor" you must enter either the text "CS-BA" (for the New BACS major) or "INCOMP-BA" (for the Old BACS major).
 Entering anything other than these will result in your form being rejected.
 (If you type, say, "Computer Science" that could mean either degree, and the Dean’s Office can’t tell which of the two degrees you’re declaring.)
 2. Just after that line in the form, be sure to check at least one of the boxes about your intended major.
 If this will be your second major or if you’re replacing your previous major, this section is important!
 3. There's a section labeled "Complete the bottom portion of this form with a major/minor advisor".
 For CS it's perfectly OK if you don't fill this out, but DocuSign requires you put something here.
 So just put 29 (or anything) for the number of credit hours needed, and enter info for just one CS course.
 But for the course title write "see attachment".
-4. FYI: if you’re declaring the New BACS ("CS-BA") in Summer of 2022, you will not see your CS major listed in SIS until the fall term arrives.
-Nothing is wrong – it’s just that the rules for new BACS don't come into effect until August 2022, and while SIS has your major for Fall term correctly recorded it won’t appear until Fall term arrives.

 __Step 3:__
 At the bottom of that form, you’ll see a button with a paper-clip.
 This lets you add an attachment.
 Click on that and attach the PDF file that is your completed CS major declaration form.
 Be sure you don’t forget this!

 __Final Step:__
-Be sure to click Finish at the bottom of the major declaration form!
+Be sure to click __Finish__ at the bottom of the major declaration form!

 Your form will be forwarded to a sequence of people, who will approve it, assign you a CS advisor, and finally enter your new major into SIS.
 After the final step happens, DocuSign is supposed to send you an email saying it’s completed.
 We’ve noticed that sometimes this email doesn’t reach your Inbox, so check on SIS to see if your major has been updated if you don’t see the email.
-(New BACS declarations in Summer 2022 – see Important Note #4 above.)

 ## How to Undeclare